As an Oracle database administrator, firefighting is one of your tasks, and you must prevent fire from happening in the first place if you can.

 This report shows you a detailed chart of your different Oracle "wait” types so that you will see if there is a sudden unusual spike in your wait.

 With dbWatch Control Center, you can now keep track of Oracle database performance and analyze how your Oracle database is performing.

 Try it now! dbWatch Control Center free license

-If you have any questions or you would like to know more on how dbWatch can assist you in your current enterprise database monitoring and management situation, feel free to contact me directly: email@example.com or email presales@dbWatch.com
+If you have any questions or would like to know more about how dbWatch can assist you in your current enterprise database monitoring and management situation, feel free to contact me at presales@dbWatch.com

 #OracleDatabaseMonitoring #OracleDatabasePerformance #OracleDatabaseOptimization #DatabaseOptimization #PerformanceTuningInOracle #OracleDatabase